pchiorean/Indentz/docs/README.md

 ### **Miscellaneous**

-* **`CleanupLabels.jsx`**: Sometimes objects that have a label attached *(Script Label)* are reused, which may create problems later.
+* **`ClearLabels.jsx`**: Sometimes objects that have a label attached *(Script Label)* are reused, which may create problems later.
 The script deletes the labels of the selected objects or all objects in the document if nothing is selected.

 * **`Clip.jsx`**: To handle some objects it is sometimes useful to temporarily insert them into a container *(clipping frame)*.
 The script inserts selected objects in a clipping frame or restores them if already clipped.